Time of the Wolf (2002 film)

-Time of the Wolf is a 2002 drama film directed by Rod Pridy and starring Burt Reynolds, Marthe Keller and Devin Douglas Drewitz.
+Time of the Wolf, also released as The Boy from Wolf Mountain, is a 2002 drama film directed by Rod Pridy and starring Burt Reynolds, Marthe Keller and Devin Douglas Drewitz.
 The plot concerns an orphan boy who goes to live with his only surviving relatives.
 It was filmed in Point Pelee National Park and Toronto, Ontario, Canada.

 Plot

 When Aaron loses his parents, the only family he has left are his estranged aunt and uncle, who are reluctant to take the young boy in.
 But with no other options, Aaron moves into their farm house, nestled in the sprawling wilderness, and begins a new life.
 Aaron finds much comfort in exploring the nature around him and becomes even more intrigued when he spots a white wolf patrolling the nearby bridge.
-When he witnesses a hunter wound on the majestic animal, Aaron reaches out to the wolf and creates a bond that will become very important to protecting both of their lives.
+When he witnesses a wound on the majestic animal, Aaron reaches out to the wolf and creates a bond that will become very important to protecting both of their lives.